Lorentzian polynomials and the incidence geometry of tropical linear spaces

-In particular, $\cD^1(\mu)$ is connected.
-For an interesting consequence of \Cref{main:A} for matroids, see \Cref{cor:union-basis-families}.
-In \Cref{thm:dressian-cut-out-by-three-term}, we improve \Cref{main:A} and describe $\cD^1(\mu)$ as a tropical prevariety cut out by a nice set of tropical hyperplanes.
+In particular, $\Dr^1(\mu)$ is connected.
+For an interesting consequence of \Cref{cor:A} for matroids, see \Cref{cor:union-basis-families}.
+In \Cref{thm:dressian-cut-out-by-three-term}, we improve \Cref{cor:A} and describe $\Dr^1(\mu)$ as a tropical prevariety cut out by a nice set of tropical hyperplanes.

-Our second main result goes in the other direction.
-By studying the geometry of $\cD^1(\mu)$, we obtain a partial analog for Lorentzian proper position of the convexity of $\{h\text{ stable }\mid h\ll f\}$.
+Our next main result uses \Cref{main:A} in the other direction.
+By studying the geometry of $\Dr^1(\mu)$, we obtain a partial analog for Lorentzian proper position of the convexity of $\{h\text{ stable }\mid h\ll f\}$.
 We also provide numerical examples in \Cref{ex:L1-not-convex} showing the full Lorentzian analog is false.

 \begin{maintheorem} Let $\mu$ be a valuated matroid.
-Then for each $0<q<1$, $\{h \text{ Lorentzian}\mid h\ll_L f^\mu_q\}\cup \{0\}$ contains the convex cone spanned by $\{f^\theta_q\mid [\theta]\in \cD^1(\mu)\}$. \end{maintheorem}
+Then for each $0<q\leq 1$, $\{h \text{ Lorentzian}\mid h\ll_L f^\mu_q\}\cup \{0\}$ contains the convex cone spanned by $\{f^\theta_q\mid [\theta]\in \Dr^1(\mu)\}$. \end{maintheorem}